MicrosoftDocs/well-architected/well-architected/security/incident-response.md

 Improvement plans should include updates to security drills and testing.
 This should work with BCDR drills and security compromise should ideally be a scenario for doing a BCDR drill.
 Drills are a good way to validate how the documented processes work.
 There shouldn't be multiple playbooks.
 Instead use a single source that can be adjusted based on the size of the item, how widespread or localized the impact is.
 Always optimize keeping in mind that drills are based on hypothetical situations.
 The drills must be conducted in a low-risk environment and should include the learning phase.

-Conduct post-incident reviews (post-mortems) to identify weaknesses in the response process and areas for improvement.
+Conduct post-incident reviews (postmortems) to identify weaknesses in the response process and areas for improvement.
 Update the Incident Response plan (IRP) and any security controls based on the lessons learned from the incident.

 ### Send necessary communication